jatinchawda1503/call_insight/README.md

 # Overview - Call Insights

-Call Insights is a web application that allows users to upload a CSV file, prepocess file and display the results and statistics of the data in the dashboard.
+Call Insights is a web application that allows users to upload a CSV file, preprocess file and display the results and statistics of the data in the dashboard.

 ## Tools and Technology used